r4gus/keypass/README.md

 * After successful compilation you can find the binary in `zig-out/bin/`
 * Execute the script `script/postints.sh` using bash.
 This will create a new group `fido` and add the current user to the group.
 The script also enables the `uhid` module and adds a rule that allows users of the group `fido` to access `/dev/uhid` without root privileges.
 * Finally, restart you Pc.

+### File synchronization

+You can synchronize your database files using a service like [Syncthing](https://docs.syncthing.net/intro/getting-started.html) between your devices.
+This allows you to use the same Passkeys to login to your accounts on multiple devices.

+#### Syncthing

+Please see the [Getting Started guide](https://docs.syncthing.net/intro/getting-started.html) on how to setup Syncthing on your device.
+Make sure you also setup Syncthing to [startup automatically](https://docs.syncthing.net/users/autostart.html#linux), to prevent a situation where your databases are out of sync.

+> NOTE: For now, please make sure that you don't have the same database open on multiple devices simultaneously.

 ## Contributing